 The Ultimate Cruising Destination

 Canadian Hydrographic Service charts lack the detail cruisers need.
 So, volunteers at the Dobson YC, with the help of others in the cruising community, maintain this website.
 The aim is to give those venturing to our island valuable up‑to‑date information.
-Information such as detailed chartlets of harbours, coves, and anchorages; information on weather forecasts, tides and currents, supplies and services, and links to anything else the cruiser needs to know.
-All this information is downloadable as an app (The "Electronic Cruising Guide"), and as eBooks for printing or use on a laptop or tablet computer.
+Information such as detailed chartlets of harbours, coves, and anchorages; information on weather forecasts, tides and currents, supplies and services, and links to anything else cruisers need to know.
+All this information is downloadable as an app (The "Electronic Cruising Guide"), and as eBooks for printing or viewing on a laptop or tablet.
 The app and eBooks need no Internet connection.
 See our Downloads page.

 It is hard to recommend to visiting cruisers where to visit.
 There are so many coves and harbours in which to anchor; many still unspoiled by human habitation.
 Cruisers have their own favourite anchorages.
 There are several 'must‑see' places such as Little Harbour; an almost circular cove with an entrance less than 200 feet wide, and one of the few anchorages boasting a waterside restaurant with a dock.
 Another interesting place is the 'secret cove' in Big Harbour on the Great Bras d'Or Channel.
 For those seeking company, there are the popular anchorages of Maskells Harbour, the cove at Marble Mountain, and Cape George Harbour.
 For those seeking solitude, in most other anchorages you may never see another cruising boat.
 There are anchorages to suit all personalities!

 Cape Breton cruising is more than simply 'The Lakes'.
 The Isle Madame and Lennox Passage area is a gunkholer's paradise.
 You'll find secluded anchorages in Haddock Harbour and Inhabitants Bay.
 The small fishing harbours of Janvrin and West Arichat, or the larger harbours of D'Escousse, Petit‑de‑Grat and Arichat, are well worth a visit.
 For those seeking a little more challenge, coastal Cape Breton and the many small, and not‑so‑small, fishing harbours beckon.
 Many cruisers prefer the coastal ports.
-They offer interesting visits ashore to get to know the local people who earn their living off the sea, and a chance to stretch one's legs walking the beaches and cliffs.
-Please remember that lobster fishing season around the island runs from early May to mid‑July.
-Except for emergencies, cruisers should avoid the small fishing harbours during this busy period.
-Any other time, you'll be warmly welcomed.
+They offer interesting visits ashore to get to know the local people who earn their living off the sea and a chance to stretch one's legs walking the beaches and cliffs.
+Please remember that lobster fishing season around the island runs from late April to mid‑July.
+Except for emergencies, cruisers should avoid the small fishing harbours during this busy period; at any other time, you'll be warmly welcomed.

 Our island offers too much to appreciate in a two‑week or even month‑long visit.
 As many have found, a multiyear visit is the best way to appreciate our island and is a real possibility for sailing and motor‑cruisers alike.
 So, take an unhurried cruise here one summer.
 Lay up each winter and cruise each summer.
 When you finally must leave, make a relaxing trip home.
 Some cruisers plan it; others passing through are waylaid by all the island has to offer, and decide to stay a while.